Domino tilings and flips in dimensions 4 and higher: Regularity of ,

 Notice that for these dominoes, the central interval $I_{d;0}$ has exactly two elements and therefore $|\phi_0| \le 1$, $\phi_0 = \flux_0(d;p)$.
 We first address the case $\phi_0 = 0$.
 In this case we may assume that the two elements of $I_{d;0}$ are covered by a domino in $\bt_{d;\phi}$ (we are using Fact \ref{fact:planar} here), as in the first tiling of Figure \ref{fig:223y}.
 A pseudoflip then takes $\bt_{d;\phi}$ to a tiling $\bt$ which everywhere respects the path.
 We thus have $\bt_{d;\phi} \approx \bt \sim \bt_0$, taking care of this case.

 For the case $|\phi_0| = 1$, we may assume without loss of generality that $\phi_0 \phi_{+} < 0$ (and $\gamma_0$ moves from top to bottom).
-We may therefore assume that we have a configuration similar to the one in Figure \ref{fig:223z} (other dominoes respecting the path are not shown); different configurations are minor variations.
+We may therefore assume that we have a configuration similar to the one in Figure \ref{fig:223z} (other dominoes respecting the path are not shown); different configurations are minor variations: we show them for $L = 4$ in Figure \ref{fig:224z}.
 A sequence of flips (and pseudoflips) takes us to a tiling $\bt$ of $[0,4]\times[0,L]\times[0,N]$.
 As in the previous case, $\bt$ is equivalent to a product of copies of $\bt_{+1}$ and $\bt_{-1}$, completing this last case and the proof of the lemma. \end{proof}